krishnanlab/txt2onto2.0/README.md

 ID3 -1  TEXT
 ID4  1  TEXT
 ```
-where the first columns is ID, the second column is label and the last column is the processed text.
+where the first column is ID, the second column is label and the last column is the processed text.

 Step 4: train LR + word model
 ```